virgiliud/wp-gpt-starter/README.md

 ### Sending Requests

 - Send a POST request to `yourdomain.com/wp-json/wpgpt/v1/completions` with the necessary payload.
+- The payload for the request should be a JSON object containing a single key-value pair.
+The key is `prompt`, and its value should be the text prompt you want to process.
 - The payload and response format follow the OpenAI API structure.

 ## Customizing the Admin Page